Share This Craft

 Twinkle, Twinkle, Cardboard Star

 These little ornaments will add sparkle and glimmer to your Christmas tree!
 Paint them silver or gold or cover them with glitter, and they will be real eye-catchers on your Christmas evergreen.
-And, trust me, you will be surprised at how snazzy cardboard looks once it is painted metallic.
+And, trust us, you will be surprised at how snazzy cardboard looks once it is painted metallic.